 Action item: Programming resulting from Diversity initiatives at MRS meetings

-Just as the Technical Program Development Subcommittee works with the Meeting Chairs to develop the technical symposia, the charter of the Broader Impact Program Development Subcommittee (BIPDS) is to work with the Operating Committees and the Industry Engagement Council that are already engaged in specific aspects such as public outreach, government affairs, etc., as well as with Meeting Chairs, to develop more extensive broader impact programming, including value-added enhancements to current activities and implementation of new activities/events.
+The Program Development Subcommittee works with the Meetings Committee, Operating Committees and Subcommittees that are already engaged in specific aspects such as career advancement, student engagement, government affairs, industry engagement, etc., as well as with Meeting Chairs, to develop more extensive broader impact programming, including value-added enhancements to current activities and implementation of new activities/events.

 If you have an idea for broader impact programming, either at the MRS Spring or Fall meeting, or as a standalone event, please let us know!
-You can complete our online Meeting Event Application Form to submit your proposal, or you may contact Ms. Patricia Hastings, MRS Director of Meeting Activities, at email@example.com.
+You can complete our online Meeting Event Application Form to submit your proposal, or you may contact Eileen Kiley, Director of Programs.